What sets a “commercial photographer” apart from other photographers?

 Commercial photography, as with any specialty, requires its own unique set of skills, abilities and experience.
 From balancing light to working with perspective it takes years of training and practice to perfect all the nuances of commercial photography.

-One of the key differences between a commercial photographer and other photographers, such as corporate photographers, is their ability to capture images that effectively convey a message or tell a story that also matches the voice and tone of an existing brand.
+One of the key differences between a commercial photographer and other photographers, such as a real estate photographer, is their ability to capture images that effectively convey a message or tell a story that also matches the voice and tone of an existing brand.

 More Frequently Asked Questions

-What services do you provide?
 Can you service ongoing/recurring clients?

 Yes.